singharyan006/algo-practice/README.md

 ---

 ## 🧩 What I Learned

-- The difference between iterative and recursive thinking.
+- The difference between iterative vs recursive solutions.
-- How to break problems down using base cases and divide & conquer logic.
+- How to build data structures from scratch — LinkedList and HashMap.
-- The concept of mergeSort and how beautifully are these algorithms are directly associated with our real lives.
-- How recursion builds up the solution from the ground.
+- Handling collisions and resizing logic in hash-based storage.
-- The importance of clean code, small reusable functions, and test-driven thinking.
+- The importance of clear, testable, modular code.
-- The fundamentals of linked lists — how they work under the hood and how to implement one from scratch without built-in data structures.
+- How lower-level data structures power high-level abstractions.

 ---